 Traditional community solar projects work in two ways:

-- Direct ownership – where customers buy part of a solar array as an investment, or
+Direct ownership – where customers buy part of a solar array as an investment, or

-- Power purchase – where solar investors buy a community solar array and sell the electricity credits at a discount to residential customers, non-profits, or businesses that pass traditional credit requirements.
+Power purchase – where solar investors buy a community solar array and sell the electricity credits at a discount to residential customers, non-profits, or businesses that pass traditional credit requirements.

-In contrast, NST’s Community Impact Group allows local investors to own community solar projects that expand participation to low-income residents, small non-profits, and start-up businesses while allowing investors to use their tax liability to make positive economic and environmental returns.
+In contrast, our Community Impact Group allows local investors to own community solar projects that expand participation to low-income residents, small non-profits, and start-up businesses while allowing investors to use their tax liability to make positive economic and environmental returns.

 “These first projects have been such a great success, we felt it was important to promote this idea to create an even bigger impact.
 We feel there is a much bigger potential and desire for local individuals to support clean energy projects that measurably create benefits in their community.”